Aimen Dean

 Aimen Dean (أيمن دین; born 1978) is a former member of al-Qaeda.
-In 1998, he was recruited by the Secret Intelligence Service and became an MI6 spy.
+In 1998, he was recruited by the Secret Intelligence Service and became an informant.

 Early life

 Dean was born in Saudi Arabia.
 By the age of 12, he had memorised the Quran (thereby becoming a hafiz).
 Following the death of his mother he sought solace in Sayyid Qutb's In the Shade of the Quran.
 He was part of an Islamic Awareness circle at Umar ibn Abd al-Aziz Mosque in Khobar, where one of the instructors was al-Ayiri.
 In 1989, his eldest brother Moheddin went to fight in Afghanistan for three months.
 At 16, he travelled to Bosnia to participate in the Bosnian War with Khaled Ali Hajj, a friend from the circle who had returned from fighting in Afghanistan.

 In Bosnia, Dean was part of the Bosnian mujahideen Brigade who captured and killed some 50 prisoners following the Battle for Vozuća, abusing, torturing, stabbing and ritually beheading some of the prisoners.
 Just before the end of the war he was recruited by Khalid Sheikh Mohammed, who suggested that he go to Afghanistan and give him a contact in Peshawar, Pakistan.